Transferring data to and from Gadi

 ls MyData

-Confirm transfers after competion
+Confirm transfers after completion

 To confirm the transfer was successful, you’ll need to check your job logs.
 These are located in the same directory as your script and are named transfer.o<jobid>